sihaohuanguc/sihaohuanguc.github.io/experiences.md

 Sep 2017 - Jan 2018&emsp;TA of *Discussion of Biochemistry Literature* course at Peking University

 # Honors
-May 2018&emsp;Outstanding graduates of Peking University
+May 2018&emsp;Outstanding Graduate of Peking University

 # Grant
 To be revealed in the future.